Vincent-Millane/cname-cloaking/README.md

-from the official website# Detailed list of sites using cname-cloacking with their extensions
+# Detailed list of sites using cname-cloacking with their extensions

 __Sites using stalkers disguise with cname, a method to block them with Unbound__